 NOTE: As your email account and network account are separate, they have separate passwords which do not synchronize.

-And there are many other great things about Kentico... take a look around or contact us via IT Services.
-IT Servies (formerly The Help Desk) should be your first point of contact for technical assistance.
+IT Services* (formerly The Help Desk) should be your first point of contact for technical assistance.

 Emergency calls are received between the hours of 9:00 am – 5:00 pm at 212-817-7300.